yorbenlodema/EEG-Pype/README.md

 It is possible to change the underlying Python code (however, this is mostly unnecessary).
 Of the two main scripts, eeg_processing_script.py and eeg_processing_settings.py, the latter is the easiest to modify.
 Here, you can for instance rather easily change the standard output filter frequency bands (like delta, theta etc.).
 Note however, that it is currently not possible to increase or decrease the number of bands that the output is filtered in.
 In some IDE's, or with certain setups, it can also be necessary to change the matplotlib backend, for instance from TkAgg to Qt5Agg in the beginning of the settings script.

 When loading EEG files, the software now includes a channel name correction feature.
 This helps when your EEG files have channel names that don't exactly match the expected montage (e.g., channels prefixed with "EEG" or having different capitalization).
 The interface shows you the current channel names versus the expected names for your chosen montage, and allows you to use find/replace to correct them.
 These corrections are then applied to each file separately.
-This way, there is a check for each file to see wether the channel names match the MNE montage.
+This way, there is a check for each file to see whether the channel names match the MNE montage.

 When plotting the EEG channels side by side, note that ECG channels should be purple if recognized correctly:
 ![SCR-20250423-iyif](https://github.com/user-attachments/assets/b43621ec-3d84-44e4-a404-b1b499e9fe4d)